 The first 2018 meeting of the Refugee Education Special Interest Group was fueled by a lively discussion on how to improve refugee access and engagement in education.
 This wrap-up report outlines the key issues identified and the corresponding recommendations made by the group.

 Changes in the Status Resolution Support Services Payment (SRSS) will affect income support for full-time students.
 The SRSS is an income support program for people who are seeking asylum and waiting for an outcome on their visa application.
 Recent changes to SRSS mean that if an adult studies full time, when they are able to work, they are not eligible for SRSS income support.
 Those studying full time, including under scholarships, will lose their SRSS income support if they are assessed as ‘job-ready’.

 If you are aware of any students who have been removed from SRSS because they are studying, please contact Asher Hirsch.

-Educational Access Schemes (EAS): internal admissions applications process for asylum seekers
+Educational Access Schemes (EAS): internal admissions applications process for people seeking asylum

 The EAS helps students who have experienced long-term educational disadvantage gain admission to tertiary study by allocating bonus points when students apply for a course.
 Currently, the EAS is only available to citizens, permanent residents and those who entered Australia under the humanitarian program.
 International students and temporary visa holders are not eligible for EAS.
 Individual universities can exercise their discretion in terms of the ATAR cut-offs for enrollment.